MicrosoftDocs/power-automate-docs/articles/developer/desktop-flow-public-apis.md

   > See [Setup desktop flows connections and machine credentials](../desktop-flows/install.md#setup-desktop-flows-connections-and-machine-credentials) for more information.

   >[!TIP]
-  > Alternatively, you can use a connection reference's logical name as the input of the connection instead of the connection name.
-In this case, you should add a ``` "connectionType": 2 ``` parameter to the API Call.
+  > Alternatively, you can use a connection reference's logical name as the input of the connection instead of the connection name (usage example described below).
 The connection references are stored in the Dataverse table connectionreference and can be listed programatically in the same way as desktop flows detailled in the [List available desktop flows](#list-available-desktop-flows) section.
   >
-  > Refer to [Use a connection reference in a solution](/power-apps/maker/data-platform/create-connection-reference) and [connectionreference table/entity reference](power-apps/developer/data-platform/reference/entities/connectionreference) for more information.
+  > Refer to [Use a connection reference in a solution](/power-apps/maker/data-platform/create-connection-reference) and [connectionreference table/entity reference](/power-apps/developer/data-platform/reference/entities/connectionreference) for more information.

 ### Request to trigger a desktop flow